pyg-team/pytorch_geometric/docs/source/notes/installation.rst

         $ pip install --upgrade torch-spline-conv (optional)
         $ pip install torch-geometric

-In rare cases, CUDA or python path issues can prevent a successful installation.
+In rare cases, CUDA or Python path problems can prevent a successful installation.
-You can verify that your CUDA is set up correctly by following the offical `installation guides <https://docs.nvidia.com/cuda/index.html>`_.
+``pip`` may even signal a successful installation, but runtime errors complain about missing modules, *.e.g.*, ``No module named 'torch_*.*_cuda'``.
-If an error occurs during installation, ``pip`` may not issue a reasonable error message or even pretend that everything went well (resulting in runtime errors).
+Usually, this means that the installation of one (or all) of the extension packages failed.
-You should then clone the respective package and check the error message by installing from source, *e.g.*:
+You should then clone the respective package and look for the error in the installation log, *e.g.*:

 .. code-block:: none